SumoLogic/sumologic-documentation/docs/api/search-job.md

 The Search Job API provides third-party scripts and applications access to your log data through access key/access ID authentication.
 The API follows Representational State Transfer (REST) patterns and is optimized for ease of use and consistency.

 :::note
 Search Job APIs are not yet built with OpenAPI specifications and therefore not documented with the rest of the APIs.
-Instead, navigate to its [documentation page](/docs/api/search-job.md) for details.
+Instead, refer to the instructions below for details.
 :::

 Refer to [Getting Started](docs/api/index.md) for Authentication and Endpoint information.